ash3992/WatsonAshton_HelperTracker/ReadMe.txt

 Release Candidate

+•Description
+Android base project currently in development.
+The application helps people when in uncomfortable or dangerous situations by sending texts messages of their current location to their emergency contacts with the click of a single button.

 •Installation instructions
 To test the application you will need an up-to-date Android Studio on your computer and an android phone with a SIM card to see text messages.